How you can help victims of Hurricane Dorian

 Koltay said 75 mobile units are on standby for post landfall.
 Each unit is capable of feeding 500-1,500 meals per day.

-The company posted an update via Facebook that they will be collecting to bring flights of supplies to the Bahamas.
-They will be collecting non-Perishable Food items: protein or granola bars, prepackaged pouches/packets of Chicken or Tuna (no cans), prepackaged cheese or peanut butter crackers, peanut butter (no glass containers), trail mix, Paper/Baby supplies: antibacterial hand and face wipes, toilet paper, diapers, wipes, Cleaning Supplies: mops, brooms, buckets, sponges, bleach tablets, Hygiene First Aid Supplies (travel sizes preferred): toothpaste and brushes, shampoo, soap, sanitary napkins, deodorant, Miscellaneous Items: generators, chain saws, hand tree saws, flash lights, batteries (AAA, AA, C, D Cell only), solar lights, tarps, work gloves, shovels, First-Aid Supplies: band-aids, triple antibiotic ointment, Ibuprofen, They will not be collecting clothing, bottled water, liquid bleach, or medications.
-If you don’t want to shop, you can give a monetary donation at agapeflights.com and choose Relief Fund.
-According to a post on their Facebook, Agape Flights will be flying supplies to affected areas once it is safe to do so.

-Englewood Sun Editor Chris Porter, along with Sun Staff Writers Brianna Kwasnik and Tom Harmening, contributed to this report.
+Compiled by Englewood Sun Editor Chris Porter, along with Sun Staff Writers Brianna Kwasnik, and Tom Harmening

 Post a comment as